raphael-baena/FIERCE-repo/README.md

 4 (optional).
 Cub dataset: https://deepai.org/dataset/cub-200-2011

 ## Datasets
-Expect for Age estimation and Cub, the code will download automatically dataset of CIFARFS.
+Except for Age estimation and Cub, the code will download automatically dataset of CIFARFS.

 ### Age Estimation:
 it is required to run the following commands to pre-process the dataset (https://github.com/SITE5039/AdaMixUp)